SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 When the discreet values and the display values of a certain parameter overlapped, in some cases, an incorrect display value could be displayed.

-#### Web Services API v1: Problem when using GetTableForParameterFiltered or GetTableForParam­eterSorted to retrieve part of a parameter table \[ID_31504\]
+#### Web Services API v1: Problem when using GetTableForParameterFiltered or GetTableForParameterSorted to retrieve part of a parameter table \[ID_31504\]

 When the GetTableForParameterFiltered orGetTableForParameterSorted method was used to retrieve part of a parameter table by specifying a non-zero start index and a specific number of rows, in some cases, not all requested rows would be returned.